How to Pack for the Pool: 10 Pool Bag EssentialsJuly 02, 2015 | FILED UNDER: Uncategorized

 - Hot glue gun

-How to Make Duct Tape Pool Bag
+How to Make a DIY Duct Tape Decorated Pool Bag

 1. Start on the front side of the pool bag by covering it with strips of duct tape.
 Start at the bottom and work your way up.
 Duct tape sticks especially well to itself, so you’ll want to overlap the strips slightly.
 Also, tearing the duct tape into strips is easier than cutting it – your scissors get gunky quickly and won’t cut!